adamjaro/star-upcDst/README.md

 Modify the same config with different "add_input", can be either a filelist or catalog.

-# Complete production guide to star-upcDst
+# Complete production guide

-Instructions to run UPC+RP picoDst (upcDst) production are given here, along with a list of all production options.
+Full instructions to run the production are given here, along with list of all production options.

 ## Start the production